This post may contain affiliate links. For more information, read my disclosure policy.

 It’s a Peanut Butter Cup Cake Roll: chocolate cake filled with peanut butter cup filling.
 Then it’s glazed with ganache and topped with more peanut butter cups.

 Cake rolls are really easy to make.
 They’re that dessert that everyone oooohs and aaaaahs over.
 They think you’re Houdini or something because, you know, you got filling inside a cake roll.
 It’s magic!

-I promise you, cake rolling is easy.
+I promise you, the peanut butter cup cake roll is easy to make.
 The recipe is a little time intensive, just because of all the cooling and waiting, but the recipe itself is EASY.
 You can make the cake batter with a hand mixer and one bowl, and the same goes for the filling.
 The only thing special you need for this recipe is the right pan.
-If you order yourself a jelly roll pan today, you’ll have it in time for Thanksgiving (well, if you’re an Amazon Prime member, that is).
+Order yourself a jelly roll pan today!

 - Roll it while it’s hot.
 (That’s a song, right?)

 - If you don’t get powdered sugar all over the far wall of your kitchen when you flip over your cake, you may not have used enough on your towel. 😉